Part Four: The Entrepreneur

 By strengthening and stretching the stomach meridian, you gain access to your inner entrepreneur, ambition, and passion.
 You also may learn how to free up a locked pelvis, create space in your hamstrings and quads, and correct rounded shoulder posture.
 To understand the stomach meridian’s place in our series, we will examine its western medicine functions, archetypes, common imbalances, and exercises to help restore the healthy flow of our meridian.

 The Stomach in Western Medicine

 Our stomach is an organ with which we are all intimately acquainted.
-We use our stomach every single day for food storage, break down, and digestion.
-While it does play a key role in our digestive system, much of the nutrient assimilation and food break down happens in the small and large intestine.
+We use our stomachs every single day for food storage, breakdown, and digestion.
+While it does play a key role in our digestive system, much of the nutrient assimilation and food breakdown happens in the small and large intestines.
 The stomach is primarily a location for food storage and the initial stages of breakdown via stomach acid.

 When food reaches the stomach, it secretes specific digestive enzymes based on whether we are digesting sugars, carbs, proteins, or fats.
 Digestion speed varies depending on what we eat and how much.
 For example, water takes almost no time to digest and passes directly through the stomach, while animal protein can take anywhere from two to four days.

 The stomach is an area that can cause us a fair bit of discomfort.
 All of us have experienced some version of acid reflux, nausea, heartburn, indigestion, gas.
 The effects can vary in severity, but we are all familiar with the typical pain of stomach problems.

 The Vagus Nerve: Tying Together The Brain & The Gut